MrNavneetChauhan/youtube-react/README.md

     <tr>
         <td>4</td>
           <td>Search results</td>
-          <td>after clicking on search bar result it wll show you results of that particular video in other page</td>
+          <td>after clicking on search bar result, it wll show you results of that particular video in other page</td>
     </tr>
     <tr>
           <td>5</td>